gisaia/arlas_cli/docs/docs/started.md

 ### Add an ARLAS Dashboard from configuration file

-The configuration of an ARLAS Dashboard describe all its elements (widgets, map layers...).
-A such file can be directly imported to create a dashboard.
+The configuration of an ARLAS Dashboard describes all its elements (widgets, map layers...).
+Such a file can be directly imported to create a dashboard.

-First, let's get an example of dashboard configuration file:
+First, let's get an example of a dashboard configuration file:
 <!-- termynal -->
 ```shell
 > curl -X GET https://raw.githubusercontent.com/gisaia/arlas-cli/master/tests/dashboard.json -o dashboard.json